top of page

 Dan Grossman on Toni Morrison’s The Origin of Others

-Why aren’t literary critics on the nightly news?
 America has become a battleground over what makes a sympathetic character.
-Our president is a walking symbol to lost mythology.
+At the moment I am writing, our president is a walking symbol to lost mythology.
 Our national debates are subterranean battles over narratives that ricochet from anxious individuals to angry groups and back again.
 It’s Literature 101: the self doesn’t just enjoy hearing stories, the self is a story, which is why threats to that story can feel like life or death.
-The American electorate, which snoozed and sparknoted its way through high school, now goes berserk over what it ignored in English class.
+The American electorate, who may have snoozed and sparknoted its way through high school, now goes berserk over what it ignored in English class.

 Morrison has always anchored her project in literary criticism, and yet few writers make that phrase seem as expansive as Morrison.
 In her preface to Playing in the Dark: Whiteness and the Literary Imagination (1992)—a book that explores the “Africanist presence” in works by Cather, Hemingway and Faulkner—Morrison charts the vast scope of her enterprise: